WebsiteBaker-modules/anynews/README.md

 - Optional: small modification of your template file to enable jQuery support

 ## Installation
-1. download the [cwsoft-anynews v2.6.0](https://github.com/downloads/cwsoft/wb-cwsoft-anynews/cwsoft-anynews-v2.6.0.zip) WebsiteBaker installation package
+1. download latest [module archive](https://github.com/cwsoft/wb-cwsoft-anynews/archive/master.zip) from GitHub
+2. unpack the archive on your local computer
+3. zip the contents of the folder ***cwsoft-anynews*** (without the folder itself)
 2. log into your WebsiteBaker backend and go to the `Add-ons/Modules` section
-3. install the downloaded zip archive via the WebsiteBaker installer
+3. install the newly zipped archive via the WebsiteBaker installer

 ### Enable jQuery support (optional)
 If you want to use JavaScript effects or jQuery plugins with cwsoft-anynews, you need to add one code line to your frontend template.
 Open your WebsiteBaker frontend template file ***index.php*** in the [cwsoft-addon-file-editor](https://github.com/cwsoft/wb-cwsoft-addon-file-editor#readme) and search for the following lines.